teodorazhelyazkova/kendo-ui-angular/README.md

 # KendoAngularApp

 This application represents data from JSONPlaceholder API.
-The grid includes data-processing operations (like paging and client-side sorting), column-toggle and pop-up dialog for editing single-row data.
+The grid includes data-processing operations (like paging and client-side sorting), column-toggle and pop-up dialog for creating and editing single-row data.

 The following Kendo UI components are used:
 - [Angular Data Grid](https://www.telerik.com/kendo-angular-ui/components/grid/)